SuReLI/dyna-gym/README.md

 	<img height="250" width="auto" src="img/cartpole_nstransition.gif">
 </p>
 <p align="center">
 	Cart pole in the <b>CartPoleDynamicTransition-v0</b> environment.
-The red bar indicates the direction of the gravitational force
+The red bar indicates the direction of the gravitational force.
 </p>

 - <b>CartPoleDynamicReward-v1</b>.
 A cart pole environment with a double objective: to balance the pole and to keep the position of the cart along the x-axis within a time-varying interval;